 It was one humid afternoon five years ago.
-I was staying in our dormitory, striving to cram one semester’s worth of information into my brain.
+I was staying in our dormitory, striving to cram one semester’s worth of information into my brain for a test I will take in a few hours.
 Suddenly, my phone started vibrating and ringing, dancing to its own song.

 “Hello, Kat!
 You don’t know who I am, but I know everything about you.
 You are a burnt out college student whose life energy is derived from Super Junior and all things Korean.”

 “Well, that’s obvious from my Facebook posts, so I am not impressed.”